cuzz22000/dropwizard-ornament/README.md

 [project-root] $ git fetch source
 [project-root] $ git cherry-pick [commit]
 ```
 Once the commit is merged the source will likely have conflicts use your favorite merge tool to resolve.

+#### API Keys
+A simple API authenticator is included for reference.
+All Sample Resources are secured with the key `foobar!`

 #### Building